ebanner/find-smash-tournaments/README.md

 ## Data Source

-All data comes from the [start.gg Developer API](https://developer.start.gg/docs/intro/) - thank you!
+All data comes from the [start.gg GraphQL API](https://developer.start.gg/docs/intro/) - thank you!